isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

     print("{} : {} : {}".format(row.project_short_name, row.F_count, row.M_count))

-I'm noticing that doing BigQuery in the cloud is seeming really fast to me.
-The results are almost instant.
+..

    "TCGA-BRCA : 1085 : 12"

-Let's change that query and get the results for all types of cancer in TCGA.
+Let's change that query and get results for all types of cancer in TCGA.

 .. code-block:: python